 Often, the buyer doesn’t perceive a great deal of difference between the feature set of one company and that of another’s.
 But the ability to turn your brand statement into an engaging story that evokes emotion makes it possible to win the hearts of prospective buyers as well as their loyalty.
 And doesn’t that thought make you smile?

-For more information on how to address the emotions of your buyers, check out our free toolkit on how to Create Buyer Personas.
-This toolkit will walk you through the steps for defining your personas pain points so you can create content they emotionally connect with.
+For more information on how to address the emotions of your buyers, check out our eBook on Building Marketing Personas in 3 Steps, where we’ll walk you through the steps for defining your personas pain points so you can create content they emotionally connect with.

 Have you ever used a story in your marketing, and been surprised by the results?
 Tell us what happened, in the comments.